 As we will also be computing what one could call the \emph{quantization of the exponential map}, the result will be an operator valued matrix that can be understood as a quantum deformation of SU(2).
 A comparison to other quantum deformations, such as SU$_q$(2) will appear elsewhere \cite{h+t-inprep}.

-The paper is organised as follows: We will start with a short introduction to the Duflo map and its application in LQG, in particular in \cite{Sahlmann:2011uh}.
-Next we will evaluate the Duflo map on the particular type of gauge-invariant terms relevant for the current considerations.
+The paper is organized as follows: We will start with a short introduction to the Duflo map and its applications in LQG, in particular the one in \cite{Sahlmann:2011uh}.
+Next, we will evaluate the Duflo map on the particular type of non-gauge-invariant terms relevant for the current considerations.
 This section will also contain a precise definition of the Duflo map.
-In section \ref{sec:NouiComparison} we will compare the result of our calculations to results obtained using a different continuation (to non-gauge invariant terms) of the Duflo map \cite{Noui:2011aa}.
-Finally, in section \ref{sec:CSExpValues} we will use our results to Duflo quantise a specific function of flux operators (essentially their exponential) and elaborate on the possibility to derive skein relations from this.
+In section \ref{sec:NouiComparison}, we will compare the result of our calculations to results obtained using a different continuation (to non-gauge-invariant terms) of the Duflo map \cite{Noui:2011aa}.
+Finally, in section \ref{sec:CSExpValues} we will use our results to quantize a specific function of flux operators (essentially their exponential) using the Duflo map and elaborate on the possibility to derive skein relations from this.
 A section devoted to the discussion of our findings as well as a brief outlook will conclude this paper.